 👉 What are Bali’s Travel Restrictions?

-Most of Bali’s COVID-19-related travel restrictions have already been lifted, including tests, masks, and insurance.
-However, travelers must comply with the following vaccination requirements:
+Most of Bali’s COVID-19-related travel restrictions have already been lifted, including tests, face masks, insurance, and vaccination requirements.

-👉 What’s the Best Time to Visit Bali, Indonesia?
+👉 When is the Best Time to Visit Bali, Indonesia?

 Since it's located in the tropics, Bali has two seasons: wet and dry.
 The best time to visit the island will depend on your travel objectives.

 Here’s a quick guide:

 - April to October – Since it’s the island’s dry season, you have lots of opportunities to enjoy the beaches and explore the underwater wonders.
 These months are also perfect for hiking and trekking.
 However, this is a touristy period, resulting in the high prices of accommodations and activities.